dome272/ProjectedGAN-pytorch/README.md

-  --mode N             Wheter to generate images individually (0) ,in a grid (1), or both (2) --grid-size N        Size (N x N) of the images grid. default (8) --verbose Bool       Verbose. (default: True) --out-dir Path     S  Path of the output folder for generated images
+  --mode N             Wheter to generate images individually (0) ,in a grid (1), or both (2) --grid-size N        Size (N x N) of the images grid. default (8) --verbose Bool       Verbose. (default: True) --out-dir Path       Path of the output folder for generated images
 ```

 ## Citation